Mullum Malarum: Development

-Despite the success of his projects in the 1970s including Thangappathakkam (1974) and Aadu Puli Attam (1977), screenwriter Mahendran had become disillusioned with the mainstream Tamil cinema, which he criticised for its obsession with commercial success, routine melodrama, excessive dialogues, duets and a typical climax.
-He decided to take a sabbatical from screenwriting, but was under constant pressure from film producers to write for them.
+Despite the success of his projects in the 1970s including Thangappathakkam (1974) and Aadu Puli Attam (1977), screenwriter Mahendran had become disillusioned with mainstream Tamil cinema, which he criticised for its obsession with commercial success, routine melodrama, excessive dialogues, duets and a typical climax.
+He decided to take a sabbatical from screenwriting but was under constant pressure from film producers to write for them.
 It was then that Mahendran began soliciting novels to adapt, one of which was Uma Chandran's Mullum Malarum (1966).
 First serialised in the Tamil magazine Kalki, it won the first prize in Kalkis novel competition for the magazine's silver jubilee in 1966.
 While reading the novel, Mahendran was attracted by the protagonist Kali's job as a winch operator and his highly self-respecting character.
 He read until the chapter where Kali loses his arm to a tiger, and developed the screenplay completely according to his own wish.
 Unlike the novel, in Mahendran's screenplay Kali loses his arm when it is run over by a truck.
 Additionally, the novel ends with the deaths of Kali and his wife Manga, which Mahendran did not include in his screenplay.

 Upon completion, Mahendran did not immediately pitch his story to investors, but instead "quietly filed it away", as he believed that no producer would want to produce a film that lacked all the formulaic Tamil cinema conventions.
 It was only after Venu Chettiar of Ananthi Films approached Mahendran with an offer that he pitched Mullum Malarum, describing it as a brother and sister story.
 Chettiar accepted the story without listening to it fully and wanted Mahendran to both write and direct the film.
 Under the assumption that Chettiar had only accepted due to his belief that Mahendran would make a melodramatic brother-sister film like Pasamalar (1961), Mahendran refrained from disclosing to him that what he envisioned was radically different, with more focus on visuals than dramatics.
 The film marked Mahendran's directorial debut, with Chettiar and V. Mohan producing it.
 (Note: Only Mohan's name appeared in the opening credits.)
 Ramasamy was signed as the art director, and D. Vasu as the editor.
 Ramachandra Babu declined when approached by Mahendran to be the cinematographer, and Ashok Kumar, whom Ramachandra Babu suggested, could not accept to work on the film.
 Mahendran was unable to find a worthy cinematographer until actor Kamal Haasan introduced him to Balu Mahendra, who agreed to work on the film, making his debut in Tamil cinema.
 Haasan worked as a production manager on the film.